mbamidele29/QwikChat/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter Firebase chat application.

+Run flutter pub get to install dependencies.
+Run flutter run to build app on your device.

 A few resources to get you started if this is your first Flutter project: